 The location where you place the pots with the vegetable plants outdoors will depend on the type of plant.

-Herbs like cilantro prefer full sun for at least 6-8 hours every day.
+Herbs like cilantro prefer full sun for at least 6-8 hours of sun every day.
 Spinach and radish also require the same amount of sunlight every day.
 You could get away with less sunlight but the plants will grow slower.

 Tomatoes need a lot more sunlight than the other plants.
 You need to give them at least 8-10 hours of direct sunlight every day.